squid-cache/squid-cache.github.io/Features/IPv6.rst

 '''Your squid may be configured to only listen for IPv4.'''

+The UDP port listening addresses in squid.conf (SquidConf:udp_incoming_address, SquidConf:snmp_incoming_address) can be either IPv4 or IPv6.
+The default is to accept traffic on any IP address to the relevant UDP port.
+If you configure this to a specific IP address of either type it will not accept traffic of the other type.
+  * /!\ Note that configuring UDP incoming address to '''0.0.0.0''' as some old Squid-2 configurations did.
+Explicitly makes the incoming port IPv4-only, which can break responses to UDP packets sent out using default IPv6-enabled outgoing UDP ports.

-Each of the port lines in squid.conf (SquidConf:http_port, SquidConf:icp_port, SquidConf:snmp_port, SquidConf:https_port maybe others) can take either a port, hostname:port, or ip:port combo.
+Each of the TCP port lines in squid.conf (SquidConf:http_port, SquidConf:https_port, SquidConf:ftp_port) can take either a port, hostname:port, or ip:port combo.

 When these lines contain an IPv4 address or a hostname with only IPv4 addresses Squid will only open on those IPv4 you configured.
 You can add new port lines for IPv6 using [ipv6]:port, add AAAA records to the hostname in DNS, or use only a port.